 Our firm has the skills and resources to take on complex wrongful death lawsuits.
 You can even trust us to represent you in court if a trial becomes necessary.
 Meanwhile, our attorneys provide clients with personal care to meet their needs.

-We have garnered a reputation for our compassion and professionalism.
+Our wrongful death attorneys have garnered a reputation for our compassion and professionalism.
 Moreover, you can trust us to fight aggressively against the insurance company to protect your rights.
 You can schedule an appointment with our office if you want one of our lawyers to evaluate your case.

 Examples of Wrongful Death Accidents

-- Car collisions.
 In Florida, over 3,000 fatal car accidents occur each year.
 Most cases involve human error, but some incidents are due to another entity.
 A wrongful death may happen on the day of the accident or at a later date.

-- Pedestrian accidents.
 The rate of pedestrian accidents in Florida has increased in recent years.
 A person on the sidewalk or crosswalk has less protection than a passenger.
 They are likely to sustain critical injuries.

 Evidence in a Wrongful Death Lawsuit